soonick/soonick.github.io/_drafts/authorization-and-identity-management-with-aws-ami.md

 For the rest of this post I will assume the admin account has been created and the CLI has been configured to use this user.
 If you don't know how to do this, take a look at my [introduction to AWS CLI](/2020/03/introduction-to-aws-cli/).

-## IAM Terms
+## IAM glossary

 At a high level, IAM will help us identify who someone is and what they are allowed to do.

-In order to understand how to use IAM, we need to understand the diferent pieces that interact when authenticating (who they are) and authorizing (what do they have permission to do) a request.
+In order to understand how to use IAM, we need to understand the diferent pieces that interact when authenticating (who they are) and authorizing (what they can do) a request.

 - **Resource** - A resource is pretty much anything that can be managed in AWS.
-An EC2 instance or an S3 bucker are resources, that can be created or destroyed.
+An EC2 instance or an S3 bucket are resources, that can be created or destroyed.
 Users are also resources that can be managed through AWS.
 - **User** - A user can be given permissions to perform actions on other resources.
 A user can have permissions to read certain S3 buckets, for example.
 - **Group** - Groups can be used to give permissions to users that are similar.
 For example, imagine an organization uses `CodeCommit` (Private git repository) to store their source code.
 All developers in that organization will probably need permissions to work on these repositories.
 A user can be created for each developer and all users added to a single group.
 Then this group can be given permissions on all `CodeCommit` repos.
 If a new developer joins the team, it's just a matter of adding the user to the group.
 - **Role** - A role is an identity that can be assumed by an entity to allow it to perform specific operations.
 When a user or service assumes a role, AWS provides it with temporary credentials that can be used to act as the assumed role.
 - **Policy** - A policy is a set of permissions.
 Policies can be assigned to users, groups or roles to allow them to perfom actions on resources.
-- **Identity** - A user, group or role
+- **Identity** - A user, group or role.
-- **Entity** - When a person or system authenticates to AWS, it will provide credentials that identify it as an entity (user or role)
+- **Entity** - When a person or system authenticates to AWS, it will provide credentials that identify it as an entity (user or role).
 - **Principal** - A person or system that authenticates to AWS.

 These terms can be a little confusing, so I'll try to explain it with an example: